 Dusty BlakeHead Coach

-Before making the move to Spartanburg, Blake was the pitching coach at Catawba College for two seasons.
-In 2006, the Indians led the South Atlantic Conference with 49 wins, an earned run average of 3.44, and an average of 8.8 strikeouts per nine innings.
+Blake spent two seasons as the pitching coach at Catawba College from 2006-07.
+During the 2006 season, the Indians led the South Atlantic Conference with 49 wins, a 3.44 earned run average, and 8.8 strikeouts per nine innings.

-In the summer of 2007, Blake served as the head coach of the Asheboro (N.C.)
-Copperheads of the Coastal Plain League.
-Blake previously had served as an assistant coach with Gastonia of the CPL in 2005.
+In the summer of 2007, Blake served as the head coach of the Asheboro Copperheads of the Coastal Plain League.

-Blake earned a Bachelor of Science degree and played baseball at Appalachian State (1999-2003).
-He helped lead the Mountaineers to a fourth place finish in the Southern Conference in 2001.
-He also earned a Master’s degree in Organizational Change and Development from Pfeiffer University.
+Blake earned his Bachelor’s and played baseball at Appalachian State from 1999-2003.
+He also earned a Master’s in Organizational Change and Development from Pfeiffer.

-Dusty and his wife, Amy, currently live at Lake Tillery with their 3 year old daughter, Mia.
+Dusty and his wife, Amy, currently reside at Lake Tillery with their daughter, Mia.